sl4430/Tools-of-Pynalitics/README.md

 -------
 1. Python 3.6+

-2. All classes needed are included in this repository
+2. All classes needed and GUI Zelle's graphics.py are included in this repository

-3. GUI Zelle's graphics.py (Put this file somewhere where Python can see it.)
+3. GUI Zelle's graphics.py (Put this file  and zhajinhua.py together)

 Run Instructions
 -------
-Clone this repository:
+1. Clone this repository:

 'git@github.com:sl4430/Tools-of-Pynalitics.git'

-Start the game with the command：
+2. Start the game with the command：

 'python zhajinhua.py'